LucaBadolato/LucaBadolato/README.md

   <div align="left">

 ## 👨‍💻 Demographer and sociologist in the making
-## 🌎 Incoming Sociology Ph.D. student at The Ohio State University
+## 🌎 Sociology Ph.D. student at The Ohio State University